javadbat/jb-date-input/README.md

 ```
 #### using cdn

-beware that jb-date-input umd build do not exclude external dependancy and bundled as a standalone module, so only use this way if you dont access npm in your app.
+beware that jb-date-input umd build do not exclude external dependency and bundled as a standalone module, so only use this way if you dont access npm in your app.

 1- you can just add script tag to your html file and then use web component how ever you need.